Local Regulations

 City Requirements

-- Business License: Obtain a business license from the city to operate auction preparation services legally.
+- Business License: Ensure you have a valid business license to operate auction preparation services within the city limits.

 State Requirements

-- Auctioneer License: Acquire a state-issued auctioneer license if required by state law.
+- State Auctioneer License: Acquire a state-issued auctioneer license if you are conducting live auctions.

-- Sales Tax Registration: Register for sales tax collection if applicable to the services offered.
+- Sales Tax Registration: Register for sales tax collection if your services include the sale of goods.

 Environmental Requirements